 The FVHCS also provides check sheets to help farmers keep records of the checks they have made.
 Following the rules of the Farm Vehicle Health Check Scheme can make farm vehicles such as tractors or combine harvesters safer to use.

 It is not only farmworkers who make tractor accident claims for compensation.
 Members of the public can become involved in car accidents with tractors or tractor-trailers.
 How many accidents do tractors cause on UK roads?
 Figures from the Department for Transport show that there were 488 accidents in 2018 caused by agricultural vehicles.
 130 of these accidents were serious.
 Sadly, 29 agricultural vehicle accidents on the road led to a fatality.

 How do road traffic accidents involving tractors happen?
-If the rules of the road are not followed properly, tractors can collide with other vehicles.
+If people don’t follow the rules of the road properly, tractors can collide with other vehicles.

 How can a car accident with a tractor-trailer take place?
 When a tractor turns, the trailer can swing out behind it.
 If a tractor fails to indicate that it is turning, or the driver misjudges when reversing, the trailer could hit a car.

 Tractors are slower-moving compared to other road vehicles, so a car driver may become impatient if they become stuck behind a tractor.
 The driver may attempt to overtake the tractor when it is not safe to do so.
 If it causes an accident, the car driver could be liable.

 Because tractors are significantly larger and heavier than a car, a car accident with a tractor can result in serious injuries.
 Who is at fault if a road traffic accident happens which involves a tractor?
 This depends on which party made the driving error that caused the accident.
 Sometimes, more than one party can be liable.

 Have you have been injured in a tractor accident on the roads that was not your fault?
 Then you may be eligible to make a tractor accident injury claim for compensation.
 Call Accident Claims UK to learn more.